AhnafNabil/Kafka-Integration/README.md

 # E-commerce Microservices: A Testing Scenario

-Welcome to **E-commerce Site**, a modern e-commerce platform built with microservices and RabbitMQ.
+Welcome to **E-commerce Site**, a modern e-commerce platform built with microservices.
 This guide tells the story of how our system handles real-world scenarios - from busy shopping days to unexpected service outages.

+In this documentation, we will test 3 different scenarios:

+1. Order Processing Workflow with RabbitMQ
+2. Notification Service with Redis
+3. Kafka Integration

 ## The Setup